Martin Short: Early life and education

-Short was born Martin Hayter Short on March 26, 1950, in Hamilton, Ontario, the youngest of five children of Olive Grace (née Hayter; 1913–1968), a Canadian-born (of English and Irish descent) concertmistress at the Hamilton Symphony Orchestra, and Charles Patrick Short (1909–1970), a corporate executive at the Canadian steel company Stelco who had emigrated from Crossmaglen, County Armagh, Northern Ireland as a stowaway during the Irish War of Independence.
-Short has spoken openly about his father's struggles with alcoholism.
+Short was born Martin Hayter Short on March 26, 1950, in Hamilton, Ontario, the youngest of five children of Olive Grace (née Hayter), a Canadian-born concertmistress of the Hamilton Symphony Orchestra, and Charles Patrick Short, a corporate executive at the Canadian steel company Stelco, who had emigrated from Crossmaglen, Northern Ireland, as a stowaway during the Irish War of Independence.
+Short has described his father's heavy drinking.

-Short and his siblings—three older brothers, David, Michael, and Brian, and one older sister, Nora—were raised as Catholics.
-His eldest brother, David, was killed in a car accident in Montréal in 1962 when Short was 12.
+Short and his siblings—David, Michael, Brian, and Nora—were raised as Catholics.
+His eldest brother, David, was killed in a car accident in Montreal in 1962, when Short was 12.

-Encouraged by his mother in his early creative endeavours, Short attended Westdale Secondary School and then graduated from McMaster University with a Bachelor of Arts degree in Social Work in 1971.
-In the meantime, his mother died of cancer in 1968; his father died two years later, of complications from a stroke.
+Encouraged by his mother in his early creative endeavours, Short attended Westdale Secondary School and graduated from McMaster University with a Bachelor of Arts degree in social work in 1971.
+In the meantime, his mother died of cancer in 1968 and his father died two years later of complications from a stroke.

-His brother, Michael, would go on to become a comedy writer, also spending time at Second City Television (SCTV), and is a 17-time nominee and three-time winner of an Emmy Award for comedy sketch writing.
+His brother, Michael, became a comedy writer, also spending time at Second City Television (SCTV), and is a 17-time nominee and three-time winner of an Emmy Award for comedy sketch writing.